myTerminal/software-speedruns/rust.md

     {
         let count = 5; // A different 'count' is defined ...
-        // Inner 'count' can be access here
+        // Inner 'count' can be accessed here
         ...
     } // Outer 'count' takes over